 - Do they have kids or pets, etc.

-Wyzerr is a good option gamifying surveying experience for your customers so that they don’t feel bored or forced when completing your surveys.
+Wyzerr is a good option gamifying the surveying experience for your customers so that they don’t feel bored or forced when completing your surveys.
 It has drag-and-drop functionality as well as multiple features allowing you to visualize the process using a playful interface.

 Make Your Emails Work For You With Segmentation

 How many of your customers are reading your emails?
 How many of them are customizing their preferences to only get certain types?
 How many are clicking through to your website?
 How many are interacting with you personally?
-How many have overlap with social media?
+How many have overlapped with social media?
 How many have actually purchased something from your business?

 These questions show that not all emails are received the same way.
 So why are you categorizing them the same?
 Why are you sending out the same email to everyone?